Rosita Baltazar: Biography

 Baltazar later studied at the National Dance Theatre Company of Jamaica.
 Continuing her education, she trained at the Ballet Folklórico de México.
-Initially, her style focused on the Afro-Caribbean dances, such as punta, hungu hungu, gunjei, paranda, and punta, but her training gave her a basis in classical, folk and modern dance styles, which she was later able to incorporate into both her choreography and teaching.
+Initially, her style focused on the Afro-Caribbean dances, such as hungu hungu, gunjei, paranda, and punta, but her training gave her a basis in classical, folk and modern dance styles, which she was later able to incorporate into both her choreography and teaching.